4th Grade Science Fair Project Ideas

 At this age the science project requires some work on organizing results of the observations in a tables and making some kind of conclusion based on the results.

-Growing crystals is a great 4th grade science fair project.
-At home you can manage to grow a big and glossy copper sulfate crystal and impress your classmates and teachers.
+Growing crystals is an excellent 4th grade science fair project.
+At home you can manage to grow a relatively big and glossy copper sulfate crystal and impress your classmates and teachers.
 Copper sulfate is a chemical used as a fungicide and herbicide for garden ponds.
 You can buy it in form of blue powder in garden shops.
 Read how to grow crystal for science project here.

 In this 4th grade science project you'll work with the snails.
 Do you know how fast do snails move?
 Which factors affect their speed?